jordanstewart-hub/Suspicious-Powershell-Usage/Threat_Report.md

 3. Monitored activity in MDE using Advanced Hunting (KQL).

 4. Checked network logs for correlated activity following script execution.
-Verified activity was captured in DeviceProcessEvents and DeviceNetworkEvents
+Verified activity was captured in "DeviceProcessEvents" and "DeviceNetworkEvents".

 ## 🕓 Chronological Events
 April 12, 2025 – Alert triggered by Defender for Endpoint: Unusual outbound connection.